Vadym-git/assembly_init/readme.md

 # Assembly Init

 This applications are simple GNU Assembly apps for ARM.
-It is designed to run only on Linux.
+It is designed to run only on Linux.<br>
 Designed for the Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit

 ## Contents